mszegedy/plea/story/ch-2.md

 "Easy for you to say.
 You have _hands,_" said Alexey Arkadyevitch, in somewhat hoarse bass.
 "What's more intimidating, a human standing in place and swatting mosquitos?
 Or a reindeer pacing around and shaking its head and body like a fool?"

 Nikolay Nikolaevitch groaned.
 "Fine, whatever.
 We can handle her either way.
-Sofia, why don't you come with us, to the Sump?
+Sofia Pankratyevna, why don't you come with us, to the Sump?
 We'll get to the bottom of who you are.
 If you don't come with us, then… well, we don't have explicit orders to kill you, but I don't think anyone would complain, other than your friends, of course."

 Sofia opened up the car's rear side door and started hauling Alexey inside.
 A surprised Vasilisa and Tosha quickly finished the job.
 Sofia shut the door on them, remaining outside.